don-willingham/EssrigMonopriceMakerSelectV2/README.md

 # Printing

+## Filament
+Printer takes 1.75 mm filament.
+PLA is easiest to print with.
+ABS is recommened to print with an enclosure.
+Flexible TPU should be possible.
+Filament shelf life varies, moisture causes it to become brittle.
+Filament should be stored in an air tight container, with dessicant.
+Something like [Eva-dry E-333 Renewable dehumidifier, Pack of 1, White Sand](https://www.amazon.com/Improved-Eva-dry-333-Renewable-Dehumidifier/dp/B000H0XFCS/ref=asc_df_B000H0XFCS/?tag=hyprod-20&linkCode=df0&hvadid=167123712426&hvpos=&hvnetw=g&hvrand=12790151131147388792&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9012113&hvtargid=pla-175638461812&psc=1) can be plugged in, and "recharged" (dried out).

 ## Leveling the bed
 Step 21 on page 14 of the manual explains the process.
 However, the printer has round knobs instead of wingnuts.
 The marlin firmware has a `Bed Tramming` feature, under the `Motion` menu, that moves the nozzle towards the 4 corners, then the center; so it's not done with the printer off.
 It is recommended to preheat hot end and bed to temperatures you plan on printing at first.